LoH-lu/netbox_ip_permissions_synchronization/README.md

 - IP addresses that need synchronization (highlighted in yellow)
 - IP addresses that are already synchronized (highlighted in green)

-Select the IP addresses you want to synchronize using the checkboxes, then click either:
+Select the IP addresses you want to synchronize using the checkboxes, then click:
-- **"Sync Selected IPs"** - Synchronize only the checked IP addresses
 - **"Sync All IPs"** - Synchronize all IP addresses in the prefix

 ## Custom Fields Required

 This plugin requires the following custom fields to be created in NetBox:

-1. **tenant_permissions** - Text or object field to store read-write permission assignments
+1. **tenant_permissions** - Multiple objects (Tenant) field to store read-write permission assignments
-2. **tenant_permissions_ro** - Text or object field to store read-only permission assignments
+2. **tenant_permissions_ro** - Multiple objects (Tenant) field to store read-only permission assignments

 These fields should be applied to both:
 - IPAM > Prefix